Intelligence, imagination, and knowledge are essential resources common to man. It is effectiveness that converts them into results.

 - If it is a customer service executive role, do you express your experience managing others or should you emphasize your communications skills?

-After identifying the required skills, go through your resume to identify which of those skills you have.
+After identifying the required skills, go through your executive resume to identify which of those skills you have.
 List the most relevant experiences that pertain to each skill set.

 2. Know that it is Your Story